Top 10 city breaks in America

 Rainy days, especially during the winter months, can obviously be a bit of a chore however, thanks to America’s cities fervour for art, culture and history there’s always a museum or gallery around the block to ensure you get to spend your days happy and dry.

 And what’s better than a day spent strolling around an exhibition than finishing it off with a never-ending mug of coffee accompanied by a slice of cheesecake the size of a house brick?

 Of course, after museums, coffee and cake then America’s cities really come alive and if you’ve still got what it takes to kick up your heels and dance the night away then there’s no finer range of live music venues, clubs and bars to help you do just that.

 This east coast bastion of culture provides a fabulous means of discovering more about America’s quest for independence as well as exhibiting no end of art, architecture and theatrical performances.
 The Freedom Trail is a ready-made sightseeing route and takes in over two miles of red brick path which leads past 16 of the city’s most notable landmarks, including: the site of the Boston Tea Party and the USS Constitution.
-Away from the history tour and Boston conjures up a superb range of restaurants and diners with everything from bagels and pizza to seafood and sushi giving you more than enough sustenance to continue on your travels.
+Away from the history tour, Boston conjures up a superb range of restaurants and diners with everything from bagels and pizza to seafood and sushi giving you more than enough sustenance to explore the very best of the city.